 In addition, VERENA also supports studies to increase the interest of farmers and investors on native species, such as the market for timber and non-timber products of native species and R&D.

 Research and Development (R&D)

-Participating of the Brazilian Coalition on Climate Forests and Agriculture, VERENA, partners, and experts have been supporting the development of a R&D Program for native species.
-The program aims to mobilize public and private finance to support a network of researchers and institutions to develop research and fill knowledge gaps on native species development.
+As members of the Brazilian Coalition on Climate Forests and Agriculture, VERENA, partners and experts have been supporting the development of the Research & Development Program in Silviculture of Native Species (PP&D-SEN).
+The program was launched in April 2021, with the proposal to mobilize public and private resources to support a network of researchers and institutions, filling knowledge gaps in the development of native tree species.

-Based on a study about gaps and priorities of R&D with native species, the program will initially cover 8 research topics and 30 species in the Amazon and Atlantic Forest biomes, although some species occur also in the Cerrado.
-By i) developing scientific knowledge about the species, ii) improving seedling and seeds selection and the genetic improvement techniques, and iii) developing management and practices for native species, timber technology, and other.
+Based on a study about gaps and priorities of R&D with native species, the program will initially research 30 species in the Amazon and Atlantic Forest biomes, although some species occur also in the Cerrado.
 The program has the goal to reduce costs, increase productivity, and improve the quality of timber and non-timber products to boost silviculture with native species.
+It does so by i) developing scientific knowledge about the species, ii) improving seedling and seeds selection and the genetic improvement techniques, and iii) developing management and practices for native species, timber technology, and other.

 Regulatory Framework and Public Policies